Price & Hours

-- Sightseeing, Neighborhood/Area
+- Sightseeing, Neighborhood/Area Type

 - Half Day to Full Day Time to Spend

-If you have the stamina, you can explore the Strip on foot – just make sure you bring comfortable shoes.
-Alternatively, you can use the Monorail to travel between the MGM Grand and the northern end of the Strip, while the Deuce Bus offers rides 24/7 from the Fremont Street Experience in downtown Vegas all the way to the southern end of Las Vegas Boulevard.
+If you have the stamina, you can explore the Strip on foot – just make sure to wear comfortable shoes.
+Alternatively, the Deuce bus offers rides 24/7 from the Fremont Street Experience in downtown Vegas all the way to the southern end of Las Vegas Boulevard.
+The Monorail is another option, which travels from the MGM Grand and Sahara Avenue.
 You can also book a variety of guided tours, from helicopter rides to bar crawls.
-Prices vary depending on the tour type; visit the Las Vegas Tourism Board's website for more information.
+Prices vary by tour type, so visit the Las Vegas Tourism Board's website for more information.

 Travelers say it's best to visit the Strip at night to see all the casinos and attractions light up in the desert.
 You can wander the Strip any time of day or night, but note that individual businesses feature their own operating hours.
 Be mindful of your surroundings (and your wallet) after dark – the last thing you want is to lose your winnings to a pickpocket.
 For recommendations on where to stay along the Strip, check out our list of the Best Hotels in Las Vegas.